mozsearch/mozsearch/README.md

 errors related to host resolution and you have access to a VPN, it may be advisable to connect to the VPN.

-A successful provisioning run will end with `default: + chmod +x update.sh`.
+A successful provisioning run will end with `mv update-log provision-update-log-2`.

 In the event of failure you will want to run
 `vagrant destroy` to completely delete the VM and then